What the 556UK Is Built Around

 Keep It Running

 The 556UK is a sealed monolithic unit.
-There are no user-serviceable internal components and no baffles to remove individually.
-Maintenance is straightforward.
-Start with correct setup logic, a clean interface, proper taper seating, and realistic host expectations.
+There are no user-serviceable internal components and no removable baffle stack.
+Maintenance starts with correct setup, clean interfaces, proper taper seating, and realistic use expectations.

 - Install muzzle devices to the barrel at 30 ft./lbs.

-- No timing required for the Micro FE
+- No timing required for the Micro Flow Enhancer

 - Threadlocker is not normally required under standard installation